 Winston FK, Chen IG, Smith R, Elliott MR. Parent Driver Characteristics Associated with Sub-Optimal Restraint of Child Passengers.
 Traffic Injury Prevention.
 January 2007; 7(4):373-80.

 Winston FK, et al. Eds.
 Driving: Through the Eyes of Teens.
-Published by The Children's Hospital of Philadelphia and State Farm Insurance Companies®.
+Published by The Children's Hospital of Philadelphia and State Farm Mutual Automobile Insurance Company.
 2007.

 Berg HY, et al. Special Issue: The Science of Safe Driving Among Adolescents.
 Injury Prevention.
 June 2006.